 - Annual First Aid Refresher Course – £55-£90 depending on location and provider.

-To find out which first aid course you need there are a few factors to take into consideration.
+To find out which course you need there are a few factors to take into consideration.
 They are as follows:

 How many employees do you have?

 The number of first-aiders you have in your business or organisation will depend on how many employees you’ve got.